 It covers environmental aspects, compliance obligations, risks and opportunities, planning actions, environmental objectives and planning changes.

 Poor environmental performance often begins with poor planning.
-If an organisation does not understand its aspects, impacts, obligations and risks, it cannot control them effectively.
+If an organisation does not understand its aspects, impacts, obligations, risks and objectives, it cannot control them effectively.

 Clause 7 ensures the EMS has the support needed to work properly.
 That includes resources, competence, awareness, communication and documented information.